CSCC012023/final-project-s23-perfect-strangers/doc/sprint0/product_backlog.md

 ## User Story 24

-As a logged-in user, I want to be able to accept or reject a “promoter” status invitation from a business for an event, so I can invite people on the businesses behalf.
+As a logged-in user, I want to be able to accept or reject a “promoter” status invitation from a business for an event, so that I can invite people on behalf of the business.

 Given a business sends a “promoter” status invitation, when the invited user receives the invitation, then the user can choose “Accept” or “Reject”.